petrelharp/pyslim_paper/code/simple_virus_example/README.md

 2. Merges the population tables so that any populations described in the second are also described in the first.

-3. Updates individual metadata for any individuals contained in both, identified by unique combinations of birth population, pedigree_id.
+3. Updates individual metadata and flags for any individuals contained in both, identified by unique combinations of birth population, pedigree_id, so that these agree between the two tree sequences for shared individuals.

 4. Constructs a node mapping from the second to the first, by identifying those nodes sharing unique (birth population, slim_id) pairs.